BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Cusco to avoid the biggest crowds and still have great weather?
+When is the absolute best time to visit Cusco, and what should I expect weather-wise?

-I've heard about altitude sickness in Cusco.
-What's your best insider tip for dealing with it?
+I've heard about altitude sickness.
+What's your best advice for dealing with it in Cusco?

-Beyond Machu Picchu, what's a must-see historical site in the Cusco region that most tourists miss?
+Beyond Machu Picchu, what's a must-see, less-crowded historical site in the Cusco region?

 How should I handle money and tipping in Cusco?

-What's a local custom or etiquette tip I should know before I go?
+What's a local custom or etiquette tip I should know before arriving in Cusco?

 How many days do you need in Cusco, Peru?